 Before any decision is made to begin or to expand a PPE program, it is important to understand the underlying principles of protection strategies.

-There are three elements that must be considered:
+The main elements that must be considered are:

-A good comprehensive strategy considers the hazards, evaluates all possible control methods, integrates various approaches, and reexamines them frequently to ensure a safe work operation.
-It does these things by requiring that conscious decision-making, evaluation, and reevaluation be done at various stages throughout the program.
+A good comprehensive strategy considers the hazards, conducts a risk assessment, evaluates all possible control methods, integrates various approaches, and reexamines the controls frequently to make sure that the hazard continues to be controlled.

 PPE is used to reduce or minimize the exposure or contact to injurious physical, chemical, ergonomic, or biological agents.
-A hazard cannot be eliminated by PPE, but the risk of injury can be reduced.
-For example, wearing hearing protection reduces the likelihood of hearing damage when the ear plugs or muffs are appropriate for the kind of noise exposure and they are used properly.
-However, hearing protection does not eliminate the noise.
+Remember, a hazard is not “gone” when PPE is used, but the risk of injury may be reduced.
+For example, wearing hearing protection reduces the likelihood of hearing damage when the ear plugs or muffs are appropriate for the kind of noise exposure and when the PPE is used properly.
+However, using hearing protection does not eliminate the noise.